kikito/measuring-luas-performance/README.md

-# Things to do with Postgres when you are DevOps.
+# Measuring Lua's Performance

-This is the source code of a presentation about PostgreSQL and rails I will be doing in [Madrid.rb](http://www.madridrb.com/events/febrero-2017)
+This is the source code of a presentation about Lua and Performance I will be doing in [the Lua Workshop 2017](https://www.lua.org/wshop17.html)

-You can watch it at https://kikito.github.io/things-to-do-with-postgresql/